xxlong0/ASNDepth/README.md

 # Adaptive Surface Normal Constraint for Depth Estimation (ICCV 2021)
-Complete codes will be released in the near future.

-The code of the network has been updated.
+The inference code new is released. (see test.ipynb)

 todos:
-- inference code
 - training code